Roman Reigns: Age, Height, Weight, Wife, Net Worth, Family, Injury Details, Tattoo, and Other Unknown Facts

 Roman Reigns is a WWE Superstar and he is currently the biggest name not only in WWE but in the world of professional wrestling as well.
 He had been a six times WWE World Champion and he has other Championships and Accomplishments too.
 Right now, he is holding the Undisputed WWE Universal Heavyweight Championship quite strongly.

+there are rumours that he is not going to drop his Universal title before WrestleMania 40.
+Some sources also claim that there are internal considerations that he would beat the record of Hulk Hogan’s 1474 days reign.

 At Survivor Series 2012, he made his main roster debut along with Seth Rollins and Dean Ambrose.
 On the main event of the mentioned show, CM Punk was defending the WWE Championship against John Cena and Ryback.
 The Shield appeared out of the crowd and beat down Ryback.
 CM Punk snatched the victory in this match.
+From the very first day of his career, he had the potential to be the face of the promotion.

 The Shield was one of the most dominated stables in wrestling history.
 The stable remained a team for nearly two years and in 2014, Seth Rollins betrayed Reigns and Ambrose.
 The faction reunited occasionally but by the time all of them became top level singles stars, and Roman Reigns became the Big Dog.
 He also became ninth Grand Slam (current format) of WWE.
+He is also the 28th Triple Crown champion of WWE.

 The Big Dog character was supposed to be a dominant monster babyface but he mostly received negative reactions during the time since the WWE Universe was not ready to accept him as the face of the promotion.
 The fans wanted Daniel Bryan to get this push, but WWE kept on forcing Roman Reigns to the fans.
 It had been a very difficult time for Reigns in WWE.